cicdops/awesome-ciandcd/README.md

 Other amazingly awesome lists can be found in [awesome](https://github.com/sindresorhus/awesome), [awesome-awesome](https://github.com/emijrp/awesome-awesome) and [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).

 ## Contact
-Contact me for more items about continuous integration and continuous delivery:
+To add new items about continuous integration and continuous delivery:
-Email itech001@126.com
+1) you can fork and push;
+2) add issue;
+3) send me by email itech001@126.com